ilikerobots/hcz-jekyll-blog/_posts/2019-05-26-django-and-vue-multipage.md

 Inspecting the dev console, you can see that the Vue JS/CSS is being served from our webpack development server.
 Also, both components are sharing the same `chunk-vendors.js` bundle.
 Further, we can demonstrate that hot-reloading is working correctly by making an alteration to one of our components.
 Without requiring a reload, the updates should take effect directly in the browser.

 When it's time to deploy, or when we simply want to omit running our Vue dev server, we can build our Vue project in production mode.
 Cancel the `yarn serve` process if it's running and instead run `yarn build`.
 The optimized bundles will be built in and placed into our Django static file location, and `webpack-stats.json` will be updated to reflect this new configuration.
-Go back to your web-browser, reload the page, and you'll see that the Vue JS/CSS bundles are now loaded from your standard static files location.
+Go back to your web browser, reload the page, and you'll see that the Vue JS/CSS bundles are now loaded from your standard static files location.

 ## Conclusion